borgbase/vorta.borgbase.com/download/linux.md

 Settings can be transferred by copying `~/.local/share/Vorta/settings.db` to `~/.var/app/com.borgbase.Vorta/data/Vorta/`.

 ## Install from Source
 The most generic way is to install it as Python package using [PIP](https://pip.readthedocs.io/en/stable/installing/).
 First [install](https://borgbackup.readthedocs.io/en/stable/installation.html) Borg using the package of your distribution or via PyPI.
 The latter needs some additional [source packages](https://borgbackup.readthedocs.io/en/stable/installation.html#dependencies).
 Then install Vorta from PyPI.
-Your local Python version should be >= 3.6.
+Your local Python version must be >= 3.6.
 ```
 $ pip3 install vorta
 ```